 top of page

-In this comprehensive guide, we'll explore the 10 most common mistakes English speakers make in French and provide practical, actionable strategies to fix them permanently.
+In this guide, we'll explore the 10 most common mistakes English speakers make in French and give you practical tips to fix them permanently.

 1. Mispronouncing the French "R" — The Guttural Challenge